lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialDIDUpperRightMenuSync.png)

-9. Once you click on the **Sync** button the digital wallet will retrieve the issued health credentials in your digital wallet.
+9. Once you click on the **Sync** button the digital wallet will retrieve the health credentials issued to your DID.
 As displayed the digital wallet now contains besides the LACChain ID Credential, a Vaccination Certificate.

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialVaccinationCertificate.png)